Regular Expressions

 Railroad diagram that first passes through a box labeled 'digit', which has a loop going back from after it to before it, and then a box for a space character.
 After that, the railroad splits in three, going through boxes for 'pig', 'cow', and 'chicken'.
 After those it rejoins, and goes through a box labeled 's', which, being optional, also has a railroad that passes it by.
 Finally, the line reaches the accepting state.

-Our expression matches if we can find a path from the left side of the diagram to the right side.
+If we can find a path from the left side of the diagram to the right side, our expression matches.
 We keep a current position in the string, and every time we move through a box, we verify that the part of the string after our current position matches that box.

 Backtracking